T A T T O O A R T I S T

 How to reschedule?

 -All I ask is good communication from my clients!
 I kindly ask to simply consider my time and regards of my schedule to at least give me a 48 hour notice if you are unable to make it to our appointment.
 You are free to call the shop or email me directly.
-Due to COVID-19, I completely access every circumstance individually and understand emergency situations.
+Due to COVID-19, I completely assess every circumstance individually and understand emergency situations.
+If something comes up, please feel free to reach out and communicate to me.

 What is your hourly rate?